 Delete the downloaded application immediately if the command outputs “code object not signed at all”, the Apple Root CA isn’t one of the signing authorities, or the number on the last line is anything except zero.

 Then, run the following command to verify that the signature isn’t broken:

 If you’ve already opened and run the downloaded program that you’re trying to verify, then copy the installer onto a different Mac and repeat the steps there.
 Once you’ve run it, a malicious app could have installed itself as a root certificate authority masquerading as “Apple Root CA” and thus would have bypassed this test.
 It’s unlikely, but it’s within the realm of possibilities.

 This has only verified the installer helper app itself.
 Unfortunately, the operating system package that you’re about to install is explicitly excluded from the code signing check.
 (Why, Apple!?
 Why?!)
 Luckily, the MD5 checksum of the installation package (InstallESD.dmg) is hard-coded into the installer executable (brtool) which was part of the package we just verified.
 The installer will refuse to begin the installation if the package has been modified in any way.
 As a nice bonus, you’ve now also verified that the download hasn’t been corrupted in any way.

-There are no absolute guarantees in life, but at this stage you should be fairly cryptographically certain that you’ve downloaded the genuine Apple product.
-If it has in fact been maliciously modified in some way, then Apple and the software industry are in way more trouble than you are.
+There are no absolute guarantees in life, but at this stage, you should be fairly cryptographically certain that you’ve downloaded the genuine Apple product.
+If it has, in fact, been maliciously modified in some way, then Apple and the software industry are in a way more trouble than you are.

 In any case, you will probably want to format your Mac, and install a fresh and genuinely distributed version of macOS as soon as Apple makes one available to the general public.
 It’s just good computer hygiene to clean out Developer Previews and Betas when public releases become available.